olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 ### R9M Versions ###

-Frsky updated the R9 system a year after introducing it, so there are two versions of the Tx Module.
+Frsky updated the R9 system a year after introducing it, so there are two versions of the Tx module.
 Both versions run the same mLRS firmware, but the newer version included some small hardware improvements to better support the CRSF connection between the radio and the module.
 You can determine which version of the module that you have by the label.

 - The older "ACCST" version of the R9M will need an inverter modification to allow reliable communication with the radio at higher baud rates.
 This is documented [here](https://www.expresslrs.org/hardware/inverter-mod/).
 - The newer "ACCESS" version of the R9M does not need this modification.

 ## Flashing ##

-For flashing and updating, two methods are available: ExpressLRS bootloader, or ST-Link/SWD.
+For flashing and updating, two methods are available: ELRS bootloader and ST-Link/SWD.
 The methods for each described below.

 ### Acknowledgments ###

 We wish to express our thanks to the folks of the ExpressLRS project, who have worked out the easy way to flash the R9 hardware, which is now also available for mLRS.
-With gratitude, here we are utilizing the ExpressLRS bootloader images and scripts and, in some cases, also their excellent documentation.
+With gratitude, here we are utilizing the ELRS bootloader images and scripts and, in some cases, also their excellent documentation.

 ### ELRS Bootloader (Recommended) ###

-You can flash the ELRS bootloader and the mLRS firmware to the R9M module using your radio with OpenTX &#8805; 2.3.12 or EdgeTX &#8805; 2.4.0.
+To flash the ELRS bootloader and mLRS firmware you will need to use a radio with OpenTX &#8805; 2.3.12 or EdgeTX &#8805; 2.4.0.

 Notes:
 - If you have never previously flashed the R9M module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
 This method will preserve the ability to return to the stock Frsky firmware.